 "The screening of initiating events for detailed consideration in the PSA should be performed not only based on PSA Level 1 risk metrics but also on PSA Level 2 risk metrics like e.g. different release categories, including at least one risk metric for large releases and one for early releases.
-Initiating events (including hazard scenarios) should only be screened out from the PSA, if they are screened out based on Level 1 and on Level 2 risk metrics.
+Screening thresholds on the risk measures for the Level 2 risk metrics should be defined and justified.
+Initiating events (including hazard scenarios) should only be screened out from the PSA, if they are screened out based on Level 1 and on Level

+2 risk metrics.
 In addition, if a PSA Level 3 is intended, the screening process should include Level 3 risk metrics and thresholds as well."
 [86], p.
-33.
+33